Halmar76/QlikView-Analyser/README.md

 # QlikView-Analyser
-With this QlikView file, you can analyse your complete QlikView envoirment.
+With this QlikView file, you can analyse your complete QlikView environment.
 You can schedule this file in your QMC and analyse your QlikView files on a daily basis.

 So: